BrianPugh/cyclopts/docs/source/api.rst

                 The current command is the last app of this tuple.
              commands: Tuple[str, ...]
                 The CLI strings that led to the current command function.
-             bound: Dict[str, Any]
+             bound: Dict[str, Union[type[UNSET], List[str]]]
-                The bound tokens (before App and Group converters/validators) from the CLI.
+                The bound string tokens (before App and Group converters/validators) from the CLI.
+                If the value is the sentinel value :obj:`cyclopts.config.UNSET`, it means no tokens have been parsed for that parameter yet.
                 Keys are CLI keyword options **WITHOUT** the leading ``--``.
              """
              ...